falexandrou/falexandrou.github.io/_posts/2018-02-14-downsizing-root-ebs-volume.md

     - You'll be asked what your first sector would be, add `4096`, then follow the defaults (let it allocate the rest of the disk), then add `8300` as the type (Linux Filesystem)
     - Change the partition's name to match the information you've printed before by hitting `c`, then `1` (for the first partition) and then add the name that the partition previously had (in our example `Linux`)
     - Next, change the partition's GUID by hitting `x` (to go to the expert menu), `c`, then `1` (for the first partition), then add the `Partition unique GUID` that the partition previously had (in our example `DBA66894-D218-4D7E-A33E-A9EC9BF045DB`).
     - We're almost done: go back to main menu by hitting `m`, then `i` and then `1`.
-You should get something like what was printed before but now the `Partition size` should differ.
+You should get something like what was printed before except now the `Partition size` should differ.
 If the Partition unique GUID or the Partition name are different, hit `q` and start over.
     - If everything's set, hit `w` in order to write the partition table to the disk, `y` for confirmation and you're (finally) done!
     - Now expand your file system because we've shrunk it on step 11 by running:
         ```bash
         sudo resize2fs -p /dev/xvdg1
         ```
 15. Done!
 Detach both volumes, create a snapshot of the new volume and attach it to the old instance as `/dev/xvda` (root volume).
 16. Keep the old volume around for some time, and only delete it after you're 100% certain that everything is in place.
-The new instance can be safely terminated though
+The new instance can be safely terminated though, once your old instance boots up with the new volume.

 #### Bonus (panic) points